yury-dymov/smashing-react-i18n/README.md

-# Internationalizing React Apps Boilerplate For SmashingMagazine
+# Internationalizing React App Boilerplate For SmashingMagazine
 This is a boilerplate template for the [Internationalizing React Apps article](https://www.smashingmagazine.com/2017/01/internationalizing-react-apps/)

 You can also check for the [solution branch](https://github.com/yury-dymov/smashing-react-i18n/tree/solution)